Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Background

 A BO algorithm typically uses a GP to infer a posterior distribution for the value of $f(\bm x)$ at any point $\bm x \in \mathcal{D}$ and selects, at each time step $t$, a query $\bm x^t$.
 The BO algorithm bases its querying policy on the maximization of an acquisition function that quantifies the benefits of observing $f(\bm x)$ in terms of exploration and exploitation.
 Common acquisition functions include probability of improvement~\cite{pi}, expected improvement~\cite{ei} and upper confidence bound~\cite{ucb}.
-The latter leads to an asymptotically optimal application to GPs, with GP-UCB~\cite{gpucb}, defined as
+Like many other acquisition functions, the latter leads to an asymptotically optimal application to GPs, called GP-UCB~\cite{gpucb} and defined as

 It involves an exploitation term $\mu_t(\bm x)$, which is the posterior mean of the GP at input $\bm x$, and an exploration term $\sigma_t(\bm x)$, which is the posterior standard deviation of the GP at input $\bm x$.
-Finally, the scalar $\beta^{1/2}_t$ handles the exploration-exploitation trade-off in order to guarantee the asymptotic optimality of GP-UCB with high probability.
+The scalar $\beta^{1/2}_t$ handles the exploration-exploitation trade-off in order to guarantee the asymptotic optimality of GP-UCB with high probability.

-As stated before, scaling BO algorithms to high-dimensional functions is challenging because of the exponential complexity of the global optimization algorithms used to maximize the acquisition function $\varphi_t$.
-To tackle this problem, BO algorithms generally fall into one of these two categories (with the exception of TuRBO~\cite{turbo}, which uses trust regions to maximize $f$).
+As stated before, scaling BO algorithms to high-dimensional functions is challenging because of the exponential complexity of the optimization algorithms used to maximize the acquisition function $\varphi_t$.
+To tackle this problem, BO algorithms generally fall into one of the two following categories (with the exception of TuRBO proposed by~\cite{turbo}, which uses trust regions to maximize $f$).

 \textbf{Embedding} BO algorithms assume that only a few dimensions significantly impact $f$ and project the high-dimensional space of $f$ into a low-dimensional one where the optimization is actually performed.
-REMBO~\cite{rembo} and ALEBO~\cite{alebo} use random matrices to embed the high-dimensional space while SAASBO~\cite{saasbo} uses sparse GPs defined on subspaces.
-Other approaches~\cite{gomez2018automatic, moriconi2020high} are based, respectively, on Variational Auto-Encoders and on manifold GPs to learn an embedding.
-Finally, there exists approaches that select some dimensions of the input space to project onto.
-Such recent methods include Dropout~\cite{dropout} and MCTS-VS~\cite{song2022monte}, based on Monte-Carlo Tree Search.
+REMBO~\cite{rembo} and ALEBO~\cite{alebo} use random matrices to embed the high-dimensional space while SAASBO~\cite{saasbo} uses sparse GPs defined on subspaces and LineBO~\cite{kirschner2019adaptive} exploits successive line-searches in random directions.
+Other approaches such as~\cite{gomez2018automatic, moriconi2020high} are based, respectively, on Variational Auto-Encoders and on manifold GPs to learn an embedding. \cite{gupta2020trading} propose to perform the optimization in two orthogonal subspaces.
+Finally, some approaches select a subset of dimensions of the input space to project onto.
+Such recent methods include Dropout~\cite{dropout} and MCTS-VS~\cite{song2022monte}.